sakethkotamraju/react-native-client/docs/domain-verification-key-generation.md

 # Domain Verification Key Generation

-This script generates a secp256k1 key pair and outputs a JWKS (JSON Web Key Set) file for Coinbase domain verification, as well as a private key for signing.
+This script generates a secp256k1 key pair and outputs a JWKS (JSON Web Key Set) file for Base domain verification, as well as a private key for signing.

 ## What is JWKS?